skatesham/shorten-url-go-lang/README.md

 ```

 Access database throght the url http://localhost:16543/
-with credentials configure at [docker-compose.yml](https://github.com/skatesham/shorten-url-go-lang/blob/main/reader/docker-compose.yml)
+with credentials configured at [docker-compose.yml](https://github.com/skatesham/shorten-url-go-lang/blob/main/reader/docker-compose.yml), default look as following:
 ```
 username: sham.vinicius@gmail.com
 password: shan
 ```
-Create an database called "shorten" and run in it the script [schema.sql](https://github.com/skatesham/shorten-url-go-lang/blob/main/reader/resources/data/schema.sql)
+Create an database called **"shorten"** and run in it the script [schema.sql](https://github.com/skatesham/shorten-url-go-lang/blob/main/reader/resources/data/schema.sql)

-You may need to check the IP Address that the postgres was built in running:
+You may need to check the IP Address that the postgres was built in:
 ```
 docker ps -> for see dockers running docker inspect {id-container-docker-postgres} or {name-container-docker-posgres}
 ```
 Find the key "IPAddress" and take its value, should look like this: "172.25.0.2"

-Check if are correct in database configuration file [database.go](https://github.com/skatesham/shorten-url-go-lang/blob/main/reader/config/database/database.go)
+Check if are correct in database credentials file [profile.go](https://github.com/skatesham/shorten-url-go-lang/blob/main/reader/config/profile.go)

-You might be ready to GO !!!
+**You are ready to GO !!!**

 ## Running Application
 For running application you must run (inside reader folder):